Practical Accessibility A comprehensive course for learning web accessibility

 • Do I need JavaScript to make this accessible?

-• How do I know which HTML element to choose?
-And Why should/shouldn’t I use this element?
+• Why is semantic HTML so important?
+And how do I know which HTML element to choose?

-• When do I reach for ARIA versus native HTML?
+• What is ARIA? and when do I reach for ARIA versus native HTML?

-• How do I navigate the ARIA and WCAG documents?
+• How do I navigate the different ARIA and WCAG documents?

 • How does CSS affect accessibility?

-The course currently includes more than 35 videos and approximately 15 hours of in-depth lessons (that’s two full-day workshops worth of content!) covering:
+The course currently includes more than 38 videos and approximately 15 hours of in-depth lessons.

-• Accessibility vs inclusivity vs usability.
-What the difference between them is, how people with disabilities access the web, and how this knowledge can help guide and improve how you design and develop your websites and applications.
+• Accessibility vs inclusivity vs usability and how people with disabilities access the web, and how this impacts how you design and develop your websites and applications.

 • The Web Content Accessibility Guidelines (WCAG).
-The WCAG will be your north star when you’re designing and developing for accessibility, but it will not be your final destination!
-You’ll learn everything you need to know about WCAG and you’ll learn how to navigate and use the very helpful supporting documents in your day-to-day work.
+You’ll learn everything you need to know about WCAG and using its very helpful supporting documents in your day-to-day work.

 • The accessibility tree and accessibility APIs (AAPIs).
 Your secret accessibility weapon.
-The accessibility tree will give you insights into how accessible your code is.
 You’ll learn everything you need to know about using it to find common accessibility issues in your everyday work.

 • Techniques for hiding content inclusively.
-There are different types of invisibility, and each type affects the accessibility of the content in a different way.
-We’ll cover all the different techniques for hiding content using HTML, CSS, and using ARIA, and you’ll understand the pros and cons of each technique so you can choose the appropriate one(s) for your components.
+We’ll cover all the different techniques for hiding content using HTML, CSS, and using ARIA, and you’ll understand the pros and cons of each technique so you can choose the appropriate one(s) for your use case(s).

 • Accessible images.
 Everything you need to know about writing effective alt text for images.

 • Accessible forms.
-We’ll discuss grouping and labeling form fields, providing instructional cues and descriptions, accessible form validation, and how to make form validation more efficient and helpful for your users.
+In this section consisting of four chapters, we’ll discuss grouping and labeling form fields, providing instructional cues and descriptions, accessible form validation, and how to make form validation more efficient and helpful for your users.

 • Accessible notifications using ARIA live regions.
-If you’re creating Single Page Applications (SPA’s), you’ll probably need to notify your users of some dynamic content updates when they happen.
-We’ll discuss the accessible notification system provided by ARIA, and how to use it responsibly.
+We’ll discuss the native accessible notification system provided by ARIA, and how to use it responsibly in your Single Page Applications (SPAs).

-• Keyboard accessibility including providing navigational aid for keyboard users, designing WCAG-conformant focus indicators, and managing focus in custom interactive components.
+• Keyboard accessibility.
+This section includes chapters on providing navigational aid for keyboard users, designing WCAG-conformant focus indicators, and managing focus in custom interactive components using the roving tabindex technique.

 • Forced Colors Modes.
-You’ll learn how to prepare your content for forced colors mode by avoiding common HTML and CSS mistakes that make it inaccessible in these environments, and we’ll discuss simple but effective tips for further optimizing your content and custom ARIA widgets to ensure they remain usable in these environments.
+You’ll learn how to prepare your content for forced colors modes, and we’ll discuss simple, effective tips for optimizing your content and ARIA widgets to ensure they remain usable.

 By the end of the course, you will be armed with the knowledge, techniques, and resources to: